bramschork/CaltechCal/docs/README.md

 Note: Each calendar event descriotion contains the course title and section/instructor.
 This information is concatenated in the program.

-The "Class Days" column should have no spaces.

 Ex.<br />
 "TR,M" = Good<br />
 "TR, M" = Bad